 Smart but Scattered Teens: The Executive Skills Program for Helping Teens Reach Their Potential by Richard Guare, Peg Dawson, and Colin Guare created an awesome resource!
 This positive guide provides a science-based program for promoting teens’ independence by building their executive skills–the fundamental brain-based abilities needed to get organized, stay focused, and control impulses and emotions.

-Final Thoughts on Organization tips
+Final Thoughts on Autism and Organization Skills

 Organization skills are a higher level skill and it will take time to learn these skills and find a process that works for the teen you are working with.
 Have patience and understanding as they are trying to find a strategy that works for them.
 Things will hopefully go better when you can stay calm when working with them to find strategies that work for them.